Stardom Year-End Awards

-The Stardom Year-End Awards is a concept used by World Wonder Ring Stardom where awards, similar to the Academy and Grammy Awards, are given to professional wrestlers at the end of the year who have performed on Stardom.
-The first award ceremony took part on December 25, 2011.
+The Stardom Year-End Awards is a concept used by World Wonder Ring Stardom where awards, similar to the Academy and Grammy Awards, are given to professional wrestlers at the end of the year who have performed in Stardom.
+The first award ceremony took place on December 25, 2011.

 Active awards

 Best Match Award

 This award was originally named the Best Bout Award, from 2011 to 2012.